Posts

 Wednesdays, 11:00 AM– One Song from Church of the Holy Cross streamed live

-Wednesdays, 5 PM – Bible Study in Pastor’s Study and via Zoom (The meeting link and Bible references will be in the Weekly Chime).
+Wednesdays, 5 PM – Bible Study in Pastor’s Study and via Zoom (The meeting link and Bible references will be in the Weekly Chime); Lenten “Wisdom in the Scriptures” Bible Study for five weeks beginning February 25 at 6:30 PM

 Fridays, 10 AM – Hand Bell Choir Rehearsal in Building of Faith’s meeting room